Zaczero/cpython/Doc/library/stdtypes.rst

    .. versionchanged:: 3.7
       Dictionary order is guaranteed to be insertion order.
 This behavior was an implementation detail of CPython from 3.6.

+.. class:: frozendict(mapping=None, /, **kwargs)
+   :noindex:

+   Return an immutable mapping containing the supplied key/value pairs.
+The constructor accepts the same forms as :class:`dict`: no arguments for an empty mapping, another mapping, an iterable of ``(key, value)`` pairs, or keyword arguments.

+   Items preserve the insertion order of the source data.
+All keys and values must be :term:`hashable`; otherwise :exc:`TypeError` is raised.
+Instances implement the full read-only mapping API (for example ``x in fd``, :meth:`frozendict.keys`, :meth:`frozendict.items`, :meth:`frozendict.get`) and are themselves hashable, so they can serve as dictionary keys or be stored in :class:`set` and :class:`frozenset` containers.

    These are the operations that dictionaries support (and therefore, custom mapping types should support too):